Open

 Additional information

-- The maximum duration for projects under this program is 18 months.
+- The maximum project duration is 18 months.

-- Financial assistance is not combinable with funding from another program of the Ministère de l'Économie, de l'Innovation et de l'Énergie.
+- Financial assistance cannot be combined with another funding program from the Ministère de l'Économie, de l'Innovation et de l'Énergie.

 Frequently Asked Questions about the innovÉÉ — Primo-adoptants Program